 Here’s the critical element.
 You should also realize that the QMS Manual drives the GAP Analysis.
 It will point out the differences between what you said you would do to ensure Quality outcomes and the processes that you execute on and what you have done to ensure Quality outcomes.
 The GAP is what you are missing!

 qmsWrapper GAP Analysis has 2 advantages:

-When you subscribe for a 12-month premium subscription of qmsWrapper, the QMS Manual and the GAP Analysis Module (checklist) [coming soon] are included.
-Not only does this represent a huge saving in costs, they can be very pricy to buy directly, the real cost however is in time – yours and your teams.
+When you subscribe for a 12-month subscription of qmsWrapper, the QMS Manual and the GAP Analysis Module (checklist) is included.
+Not only does this represent a huge saving in costs, but they can also be very pricy to buy directly, the real cost, however, is in time – yours and your teams.

-The second big benefit with using the QMS Manual from qmsWrapper, is that it is integrated into and throughout the qmsWrapper software.
+The second big benefit of using the QMS Manual from qmsWrapper is that it is integrated into and throughout the qmsWrapper software.
 What you document in the QMS Manual is reflected in the qmsWrapper application, in particular through the QMS Workflow processes.
 So, what’s in the manual is executed in the Workflow processes.